skyway/skyway-js-sdk-doc/docs/en/index.md

 For events details, see the document of each class.

-Set a listener for `'error'` event is always recommended.
+Set a listener for `'error'` event is always recommended to avoid unexpected behavior.